How we deal with your homeowners or condominium association in Toms Brook

 We require that the renter abide by all community and association rules.
-To assist us in this duty, we will request that the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+To assist us in this endeavor, we will request that the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.

 Landlord Reference